MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/tasks/set-up-bank-facilities-posting-profiles-letter-credit.md

 [!include [banner](../../includes/banner.md)]

-This procedure walks through creating a Bank facility and posting profile required to process Letters of credit.
+This document below explains the process of setting up bank facilities and posting profiles which are required to process letters of credit.

-This tasks uses the demo company 'USMF'.

 ## General ledger parameter
 1. Go to **Cash and bank management > Setup > Cash and bank management parameters**.